kkyraven/betterplayer/README.md

+# BetterPlayer
+A better video player and media manager for interactive toys

+Download from KinkyRaven.com/betterplayer or the releases in the right.

+- Manage your Library of Videos
+- Start a play session
+- Connect and play with your devices
+- Watch crisp videos

+--

-# BetterPlayer engine
+# BetterPlayer Engine

-The GPL-3.0-or-later native engine used by BetterPlayer.
-It exposes media playback, script handling, device output, tracking, detection, beat analysis, and generation through a Node N-API addon.
+Please note that the engine of BetterPlayer is the only part that is GPL and included in this repo.
+The layer which manages the UI and other extensions is not.
+The Engine exposes media playback, script handling, device output, tracking, detection, beat analysis, and generation through a Node N-API addon.

 ## Build